rizdaprasetya/mt-alt-doc/en/snap/interactive-demo.md

 </article>
 </details>

-### Create Test Payment
+## Testing Payment

-You can use the following test credentials for *Card* Payment method.
+You can perform successful transaction by entering the following card credentials given below.

 Name | Value
 --- | ---
-Card Number | 4811 1111 1111 1114
+Card Number | `4811 1111 1111 1114`
-CVV | 123
+CVV | `123`
-Exp Month | Any month (e.g: `02`)
+Exp Month | Any month in MM format.
+For example, `02`.
-Exp Year | Any future year (e.g: `2025`)
+Exp Year | Any future year, in YYYY format.
+For example, `2025`.
-OTP/3DS | 112233
+OTP/3DS | `112233`

-Refer to [Testing Payments on Sandbox](/en/technical-reference/sandbox-test.md) for more test payment credentials.
+For more test payment credentials, refer to [Testing Payments on Sandbox](/en/technical-reference/sandbox-test.md).

 <div class="my-card">

 #### [Next Step](/en/snap/integration-guide.md?id=_4-handle-after-payment)
-This was a demonstaration of Step 1 and Step 2 on [Snap Integration Guide](/en/snap/integration-guide.md?id=integration-steps).
+This was a demonstration of Step 1 and Step 2 on [Snap Integration Guide](/en/snap/integration-guide.md?id=integration-steps).
 Please follow the next steps given in the [Snap Integration Guide]((/en/snap/integration-guide.md?id=integration-steps)) to proceed with the complete integration.
 </div>